Diagnosing a Sleep Disorder

 - If you are in the habit of reading before sleep, bring a book or other reading material.

-- Unless otherwise instructed by a physician from the Center for Sleep Medicine, do not alter your sleep schedule during the week prior to your study.
+- Unless otherwise instructed by a physician from the The Mount Sinai Integrative Sleep Center, do not alter your sleep schedule during the week prior to your study.
 This helps to ensure that your night in the laboratory is representative of a typical night of sleep.

 - Please arrive at the laboratory on time.
 After 7:00 pm, if you expect to be delayed for your study, please call 212-241-2989.